crosswordfiller/PerfectCrosswords/README.md

 ## CrossC

-In GAMES Magazine, August 2006, page 76, the contest was to fill a 19x19 grid with territorial capitals.
+In GAMES Magazine, August 2006, page 76, the contest was about filling a 19x19 grid with territorial capitals.

 The winning solution, published in December 2006, page 93, used 36 words and 256 letters.